FoRTE-Research/EmbeddedCrypto/README.md

 The provided test code toggles GPIOs to be measured by an oscilloscope for timing the AES execution.

 Probe pin 1 (labelled on the silkscreen) and reset the device to re-execute the AES encryption.
-Before AES encryption, the pin will toggle 3 times and then clear.
+Before AES encryption, the pin is cleared.
 Then, the pin is set immediately before the AES encryption and cleared immediately after.
 Below is an example of the expected waveform for AES192.
 ![AES192 Encryption Waveform](aes192apollo.png)